celeritas-project/celeritas/doc/api/corecel.rst

 Configuration
 -------------

-The configure file contains all-caps definitions of the CMake configuration options as 0/1 defines.
+The ``celeritas_config.h`` configure file contains all-caps definitions of the CMake configuration options as 0/1 defines so they can be used with ``if constexpr`` and other C++ expressions.
+The ``celeritas_cmake_strings.h`` defines static C strings with configuration options such as key dependent library versions.
+Finally, ``celeritas_version.h`` defines version numbers as a preprocessor definition, a set of integers, and a descriptive string.

-.. doxygenfile:: celeritas_config.h

-.. doxygenfile:: celeritas_cmake_strings.h

 .. doxygenfile:: celeritas_version.h